kentxu/fswalker/README.md

-# fswalker
+# FSWalker

-A library to iterate through directory structure and map out all files found within for further data analysis.
+A library to iterate through directory structure to perform data collection for further data analysis.
+One use case is to list all the files and directories.

 It also comes with basic command line support for some common use cases.